 - Bronze: Protection for the powertrain

 With all of the coverage options, except for the Silver and Bronze plans, you can get coverage for a maximum of 10 years.
-If you don’t need that long, save money by selecting a shorter time frame.
+If you don’t need your warranty to last that long, save money by selecting a shorter time frame.

 You can choose one of the company’s flexible payment plans and a no down payment option.
 When you go for repairs, you won’t be responsible for paying the repair facility at all.
 The company handles the entire claim, minus your deductible.

 Customer service is an area where CARCHEX stands out from other providers.
-The company boasts accreditation and an A+ rating from the Better Business Bureau (BBB).
+The company boasts accreditation and an A+ rating from the BBB.
 When we called CARCHEX with questions, the representatives were friendly and didn’t pressure us to buy.
 With over 20 years of industry experience, the company understands the ins and outs of the industry.